Jessica McClintock: Change in strategy

 After spending over 40 years creating satin, silk and tulle gowns, fragrances and other products, McClintock shifted her role with the company at the age of 83 to the oversight of the Jessica McClintock master brand licensing business.
 With the closing of the designer's stores, outlets, and online store by November 2013, her company transitioned to a full licensing model with the company growing through leading category licensees.

 Today the Jessica McClintock brand offers fragrance, handbags, fashion jewelry, eyewear, fashion accessories, and home products.
-Destination bridal is being introduced for Autumn 2019, and prom for Spring 2020 with other special occasion and eveningwear categories following in 2020.
-The brand is actively seeking additional product categories for its business.